digitalmethodsinitiative/zeeschuimer/README.md

 to a 4CAT instance where a 4CAT dataset will be created from the uploaded items.
 You can then run 4CAT's analytical processors on the data.

-To upload to 4CAT, copy the URL of the website of the 4CAT instance to the "4CAT instance" field at the top of Zeeschuimer's interface.
+**To upload to 4CAT, copy the URL of the website of the 4CAT instance to the "4CAT instance" field at the bottom of Zeeschuimer's interface**.
 You can then use the "to 4CAT" button to create a new 4CAT dataset from the captured data.
 After uploading, Zeeschuimer will show you a link and the ten most recently uploaded datasets are shown at the bottom of the interface.